Your Privacy and Security

 When you apply to us to open an account, at renewal, and in certain circumstances where an amendment to your agreement is requested, we make a number of checks to assess your application for credit and verifying identities to prevent and detect crime and money laundering.
 To obtain this information, we will check the following records about you and anyone else who may also be insured and whose personal details have been provided as part of the insurance application.

 - Credit Reference Agency (CRA) records.
 When we search these records CRAs will place a search footprint on your credit file that may be seen by other lenders.
 They supply us with both public (including the electoral register), and shared credit and fraud prevention information

 We make searches about you at credit reference agencies who will supply us with information, including the Electoral Register and credit information.
 The agencies will record details of the search whether or not your application proceeds.
 The searches will not be seen or used by lenders to assess your ability to obtain credit.
 We may use scoring methods to assess this application and to verify your identity.

-Credit searches and other information which is provided to us and/or the credit reference agencies, about you and those with whom you are linked financially, may be used by EUI Limited and other companies if you, or other members of your household, apply for other facilities including insurance applications and claims.
+Credit searches and other information which is provided to us and/or the credit reference agencies, about you and those with whom you are linked financially, may be used by EUI Limited and other companies if you, or other members of your household, apply for other facilities including insurance and loans applications and claims.
 This information may also be used for debt tracing and the prevention of money laundering as well as the management of your account.
 Alternatively, we may ask you to provide physical forms of identification.